-- Defending neighbor-led injunction action seeking to rescind national developer’s land use approvals for automotive facility in central Connecticut
+- Defended a neighbor-led injunction action seeking to rescind national developer’s land use approvals in central Connecticut.

-- Handled land use litigation for investment fund in easement dispute involving commercially used property in a shoreline municipality
+- Handled land use litigation for an investment fund in an easement dispute involving commercially used property in a shoreline municipality.

-- Represented the City of Milford to obtain denial and revocation of administrative permits on the basis of the applicant’s fraud and misrepresentation to state agency (See In re Recycling Inc., DEEP App. # 200801014 & Recycling Inc. v.
-Klee, Docket No. HHB-CV15-6028562S)
+- Represented the city of Milford in obtaining denial and revocation of administrative permits based on the applicant’s fraud and misrepresentation to a state agency (See In re Recycling Inc., DEEP App. # 200801014 & Recycling Inc. v.
+Klee, Docket No. HHB-CV15-6028562S).

-- Represented prospective residential purchasers in a specific performance action associated with their acquisition of a multi-million dollar home on Connecticut waterfront
+- Represented prospective buyers in a specific performance action associated with their acquisition of a multi-million-dollar home on the Connecticut waterfront.

-- Co-counsel in successful defense of land use approvals for an international retailer’s new store in Manchester (See Waverly Markets LLC v.
+- Served as co-counsel in a successful defense of land use approvals for an international retailer’s new store in Manchester (See Waverly Markets LLC v.
 Manchester Planning & Zoning Commission et al., 2015 WL 777151 (Conn.
 Super.
 Jan.
-14, 2015).)
+14, 2015)).

-- Co-counsel in the successful defense of the decision of town zoning board of appeals to deny a neighboring owner’s appeal from the issuance of a zoning permit for the operation of a veterinary clinic.
+- Served as co-counsel in the successful defense of a town zoning board of appeals’ decision to deny a neighboring owner’s appeal of the issuance of a zoning permit for the operation of a veterinary clinic.
 (See Heim v.
 Zoning Board of Appeals of the Town of New Canaan, 289 Conn.
-709, 960 A2d 1018 (2008).)
+709, 960 A2d 1018 (2008)).

-- Co-counsel representing alleged partially responsible parties sued by contributing partially responsible party under the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) and state law to recover costs incurred in responding to soil and groundwater contamination allegedly caused by release of hazardous substances.
+- Served as co-counsel representing alleged partially responsible parties sued by contributing partially responsible party under the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) and state law to recover costs incurred in responding to soil and groundwater contamination allegedly caused by the release of hazardous substances.
 (See Durham Manufacturing Co. v.
 Merriam Manufacturing Co., 128 F. Supp.
 2d 97 (D. Conn.
 2001) and 294 F. Supp.
 2d 251 (D. Conn.
-2003).)
+2003)).

-- Co-counsel in successful defense of the City of New Haven in action alleging violations of the Fair Housing Act and Equal Protection Clause by residents of predominately African-American and Hispanic neighborhood who would be displaced by construction of a school in their neighborhood.
+- Served as co-counsel in the successful defense of the city of New Haven in an action alleging violations of the Fair Housing Act and Equal Protection Clause by residents of a predominately African American and Hispanic neighborhood who would be displaced by the construction of a school.
 (See Batiste v.
 City of New Haven, 239 F. Supp 2d 213 (D. Conn.
 2002)).